Codfish Island / Whenua Hou: History and names

 The island is one of many geographic features in New Zealand to have a dual place name, consisting of the English and Māori names separated by a slash.
 The English name "Codfish Island" refers to the endemic blue cod, which is fished commercially in surrounding waters by trapping in baited pots.

-The Māori name "Whenua Hou" means "new land", which dates back to the early days of Pākehā settlement in New Zealand.
-Responding to concerns and allegations that local Māori women were being harassed by sealers on nearby Rakiura, the local Ngāi Tahu rangatira, Honekai, designated Whenua Hou as the site of a new mixed race settlement where early Pākehā could live with their Māori wives under his protection.
-This encouraged sealers to move to Whenua Hou, alleviating the issues which their presence had caused on nearby Rakiura and making Whenua Hou one of the first permanent mixed Māori and European settlements in the region.
+The Māori name "Whenua Hou" means "new land", which dates back to the early days of European settlement in New Zealand.
+Responding to concerns and allegations that local Māori women were being harassed by sealers on nearby Stewart Island, the local Ngāi Tahu rangatira, Honekai, designated Whenua Hou as the site of a new mixed race settlement where early Europeans could live with their Māori wives under his protection.
+This encouraged sealers, such as Thomas Chaseland to move to Whenua Hou, alleviating the issues which their presence had caused on nearby Stewart Island and making Whenua Hou one of the first permanent mixed Māori and European settlements in the region.